 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Anton, H., and C. Rorres.
-Student Solution Manual (to accompany) Elementary Linear Algebra with Applications, 9th ed.
-New York: Wiley.
+Student Solution Manual (to accompany) Elementary Linear Algebra: Applications Versions, 11th ed.
+NJ: Wiley.

 The online course materials include a study guide, and a student manual.

 Undergraduate Challenge for Credit Course Registration Form